lc3tutor/lc3tutor.github.io/README.md

 nextp: '/the-pennsim-gui'
 ---

 Welcome to LC3 Tutor.
-This website has information to get you started building LC3 programs.
+This website has information and tools to get you started building LC3 programs.
 The LC3 architecture is itself a tool for learning the basics of computing systems and is usually found in introductory computer engineering classes and these classes involve assignments that require LC3 assembly programming.
 This website is for those needing help with LC3 assignments or for those looking to self learn for their own reasons.

-I have helped many students with LC3 assignments and as I get the time, I will throw that information up on this site.

-I will be adding information little by little, so check back periodically!
+Check out the [LC3 Editor and Assembler!](/lc3tee) This is a first pass attempt at creating a web based LC3 Editor and Assembler.
+Please leave feedback as it is actively being developed!

 <div class="ctnr_btn_start">
 <a href="/the-pennsim-gui">
-<button>Get started!</button>
+<button>Get started with LC3!</button>
 </a>
 </div>